Bio2M/rdeer-service/README.md

 ### Prerequisite

 - Reindeer must be installed on indexes servers an the **reindeer_socket** binary in your $PATH
-- You need some Reindeer indexes (Stored on SSD disks to better performances).
+- You need some Reindeer indexes (Stored on SSD disks to better performances, otherwise build indexes with the Reindeer `--mem-query` option).

 ## Installation

 **Recommanded (pip)**

 ```
 python3 -m pip install rdeer-service